Skip to content

 Speaker: Conny Bailey

-Speakers are correct at the time of going to press but may be amended due to unforeseen changes to availability or subject expertise.
+Artworks and speaker details are correct at the time of publishing but may be subject to change.

-Tickets are also available to purchase direct from the museum, either in person or by telephoning 01604 526322 during opening hours Tuesday to Saturday 10am - 5pm and Sundays 12 - 5pm.
+Tickets are also available to purchase direct from the museum either in person or by calling 01604 526322 Tuesday to Saturday 10am - 5pm and Sundays 12-5pm